A TIMELINE OF AMERICAN HISTORY

 The Mexican War begins.
 The Americans win battles at Palo Alto and Reseca de la Palma.

-1847 The Americans capture Vercruz and Mexico City
+1847 The Americans capture Veracruz and Mexico City

 Wisconsin is admitted to the Union.